LDev-IX/OnlineConnectionLibrary/README.md

 # OnlineConnectionLibrary
-Library written in C# made to speed up the development of multiplayer games, desktop applications meant to transfer files directly between computers and much more.
+Library written in C# made to speed up the development of multiplayer games, desktop applications and much more.
 Shorter name for this project is OCLib.

 # State of this library